CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - It uses **Environment Variables**.
 You can pass any **RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file**.
 It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
 - It uses **Google Gmail** to send **MP3** file in the attachment as email to user.
 This configuration is based on **Environment Variables** as well.
 You can pass working **SMTP Host, Username, Password and Port to project via using Environment Variables**.
 - Error logs are sent to queue called **'errorlogs'** and info logs are sent to queue called **'otherlogs'**.
 They are ready to consumed by **Logger Microservice**.
-- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, I thought this is good idea to implement file logging.
-Logs never gonna be missed).
+- It uses **Log4Net File Logging** due to missed ElasticSearch logs.
+Connection errors may happen during the process, I thought this is good idea to implement file logging.
+Logs never gonna be missed.

 ## Installation